olvlvl/composer-attribute-collector/README.md

 ### Excluding paths or files ([root-only][])

-Use the `exclude` property to exclude paths or files from inspection.
+Use the `exclude` property to exclude paths or files from scanning.
 This is handy when files cause issues or have side effects.

 The specified paths are relative to the `composer.json` file, and the `{vendor}` placeholder is